2018 FIVB Men's Volleyball Challenger Cup qualification (CSV)

-The South American section of the 2018 FIVB Volleyball Men's Challenger Cup qualification acted as a qualifier for the 2018 FIVB Volleyball Men's Challenger Cup, for national teams which are members of the Confederación Sudamericana de Voleibol (CSV).
+The South American section of the 2018 FIVB Men's Volleyball Challenger Cup qualification acted as a qualifier event for the 2018 FIVB Men's Volleyball Challenger Cup for national teams that were members of the Confederación Sudamericana de Voleibol (CSV).
 The tournament was held in Santiago, Chile from 18 to 20 May 2018.
 The winners Chile qualified for the 2018 Challenger Cup.

 Qualification

 4 CSV national teams entered qualification.